eight04/safeprint/README.rst

   Before printing, python encodes your text based on the encoding of your console.
 It is usally "utf-8" in Linux.
 Under Windows, you can check your default code page by cmd command ``chcp``.

   As the result, if python can't encode your text with the encoding, "UnicodeEncodeError" is raised.
-You can solve this by swtiching console encoding - run command ``chcp 65001`` to switch to utf-8 before running python.
+You can solve this by switching console encoding - run command ``chcp 65001`` to switch to utf-8 before running python.

   What safeprint does, is to use `win-unicode-console <https://github.com/Drekin/win-unicode-console>`__. win-unicode-console uses WinAPI to write text to console.